John Higgins: After the fourth world title (2011–2017)

-Before the Masters, Higgins revealed that he had reached the "depths of despair" after the UK Championship, after spending months "in turmoil."
-He also revealed that he had switched to yet another cue, had regained his tempo, and felt that he was playing better than he had in some time.
+Before the 2014 Masters, Higgins revealed that he had reached the "depths of despair" after the UK Championship, after spending months "in turmoil".
+He also revealed that he had switched to a fourth new cue, had regained his tempo and felt that he was playing better than he had in some time.
 He defeated Stuart Bingham 6–2 in the first round, but lost 5–6 in the quarter-finals to defending champion Selby, despite having led the match 5–3.

-At the German Masters, Higgins lost 3–5 to Dominic Dale in the last 32.
-At the Welsh Open, he defeated Trump 4–3 in the last 16, but lost 1–5 to O'Sullivan in the quarter-finals.
-At the World Open, he came from 0–4 behind to defeat Trump 5–4 in the last 16, but lost 3–5 to defending champion Allen in the quarter-finals.
+At the 2014 German Masters, Higgins lost 3–5 to Dominic Dale in the last 32.
+At the 2014 Welsh Open, he defeated Trump 4–3 in the last 16, but lost 1–5 to O'Sullivan in the quarter-finals.
 He reached a third consecutive ranking tournament quarter-final at the Players Tour Championship Finals, but lost 1–4 to Marco Fu.
-At the China Open, he lost 2–5 to Ding in the last 16.
 He suffered a second consecutive first-round exit from the World Championship when he lost 7–10 to fellow Scot Alan McManus.
 After the match, Higgins described himself as a "journeyman top-16 player now," suggesting that he no longer regarded himself among the top contenders at tournaments.
 He ended the campaign as the world number 11, the lowest he has been at the end of the season in 19 years.